Convert Markdown to PDF with Pandoc and LaTeX

 The trick is figuring out which packages do what.
 Then, how do you call them in an order that won’t cause a conversion to go belly up.

-A default Pandoc Markdown to PDF conversion has something ridiculous like 3″ by default.
-So I started with page margins and went from there.
+A default Pandoc Markdown to PDF conversion has something ridiculous like 3″ margins by default.
+So I started with them went from there.

 Fine Tuning the Process

 One of the things that’s nice about this process is that testing was a one-step procedure.
 Unlike using InDesign, I only need to do the one Pandoc step.
 Essentially, it’s: